LarsBesselmann/MoRE_WhereAMI_Lab/README.md

 At the end of this lab, you should be able to:

-  - use Application Modernization Accelerator (AMA) to assess an application for target Modernized Runtime Extensions for Java (MoRE)
+  - use Application Modernization Accelerator (AMA) to assess an application for target Modernized Runtime Extensions for Java (MoRE).
-  - use Application Modernization Accelerator Development Tools (AMA Dev Tools) to modernize the application to make it work on MoRE
+  - use Application Modernization Accelerator Development Tools (AMA Dev Tools) to modernize the application to make it work on MoRE.
-  - create within a traditional WebSphere Application Cell a managed Liberty cluster and deploy the modernized application
+  - create within a traditional WebSphere Application Cell a managed Liberty cluster and deploy the modernized application.

 The lab consists of two parts: